National K-9 graduates range in age from 18 to 69.

 Each student is permitted to bring one dog with them during their course.
 National K-9 students only have time to train and care for this one dog due to the intensity of the courses.
 While in attendance students will be exposed to various dogs and personality types.
 Students will also be given an opportunity to observe and train with other dogs during their course.

 If you are unable to bring your own dog, we suggest that you consider asking a friend, relative, or acquaintance about the possibility of using their dog during the course.
-We recommend a medium to large sized dog that has not had formal training.
+This is an excellent opportunity for your friend, relative or acquaintance to receive training at no charge.
+This arrangement also provides you with your first dog owner to work with in follow-up lessons at completion of your course.